Total Madness – The Very Best of Madness

 Total Madness – the Very Best of Madness is a greatest hits album by a British ska/pop band Madness, released in 1997.
 It was released exclusively in the United States and Canada.
+It features liner notes from the former frontman of The Might Mighty Bosstones Dicky Barrett.

 Critical reception

 In a retrospective review for AllMusic, critic Stephen Thomas Erlewine gave the album three out of five stars and wrote that the album "[is] an overview of Madness in their decline, with a couple of earlier hits thrown in for good measure."